-Enter a URL address in the URL address field, specify a port (as usual, you need to specify port 80 for HTTP), then click the Save button.
+Click the Add button and enter a URL address in the URL address field, specify a port (as usual, you need to specify port 80 for HTTP), then click the Save button.

-To remove an address from the list of URL addresses, select the relevant address in the table on the URL addresses tab and click the Delete button.
+To remove an address from the list of URL addresses, select the checkbox located to the left of the relevant line in the table and click the Save button.